AurelieCharenton/AurelieCharenton.github.io/_posts/2017-09-04-school-visit.md

 ---
 layout: post
-title: "First School Visit"
+title: "New Program for School Visits"
 date: 2017-09-04
 ---

-Today we welcomed our first group of students through on our new educational outreach program.
+Today we welcomed the first group of students to come and visit us and partake in our new tours and role play program.